I’m moving to Youtube, but this will take some work.

 I’ve been experimenting a lot with content this year, internationally writing stuff with a little spice and some triggers.
 While it got a TON of traffic, it did not get the reaction from people I liked, which is what I expected would happen.

-Mainly what bothered me was that good people that just love photography were getting irritated by me pointing out features I don’t like from cameras or brands.
+Mainly what bothered me was that a good person that just loves photography was getting irritated by me pointing out features I don’t like from cameras or brands.
 If something works for you, it’s great, I shoot with all cameras, and they all have strengths and weaknesses and I understand that the last thing people want to hear is negativity about the system they’ve invested a ton of money in, especially when they’ve come to my blog just looking for some lens reviews or memory cards speed tests.

 So I will try to shift all of that content into Youtube where native English speakers at least will be able to catch my inflection and my tone or my sarcasm and hopefully see that I mean no offense.

 Back To My Old Ways For This Blog